UoP-1A/StudentScheduler/docs/source/index.rst

 Overview
 --------

 The Study Sessions feature in StudySync enables users to create, join, and manage collaborative study events.
 Designed to foster academic teamwork and effective time management, it supports both one-time and recurring sessions, participant management, and seamless integration with the calendar system.
-This section is highly user-focused, guiding students through the process of organizing and participating in group study activities.
+This section is highly user-focused, guiding students through the process of organising and participating in group study activities.

 Usage
 ----------